-Alex Lockton (Development Co-ordinator): Alex leads BWCE's asset development team and provides supply chain and technical support to BWCE's innovation project, Flex Community.
-He has wide experience of developing new projects including renewable energy and low carbon technologies as well as strategic consultancy.
-He has worked in the renewable energy industry for 14 years, owning and running businesses which design, install and operate all forms of renewable energy including Solar, Wind, Biomass, Heat Pumps.
-With John Rawlins, Alex has set up the zero carbon consultancy RenewEV.
+Alex Lockton (Development Coordinator): Alex leads BWCE's asset development team.
+He has worked in the renewable energy industry for 14 years, running businesses which design, install and operate all forms of renewable energy including Solar, Wind, Biomass and Heat Pumps.
+He is a partner in the zero carbon consultancy RenewEV.